yan921/Demo/README.md

 ### Quick Testing

-Directly run demo.py to train models using the dataset of ship.
+Download and run demo.m to train models using the dataset of COIL20.

 ### Citation
 Please give credit to this paper if this code is useful and helpful for your research.